doismellburning/www-g4hsk/README.md

 This is a problem when we'd like [http://www.g4hsk.co.uk/](http://www.g4hsk.co.uk/) to stay working!

-So this Heroku app should be on the other end of www. and issue an appropriate redirect.
+So this Heroku app should be on the other end of www. and issue compatibility redirects to the WordPress site now at [http://radio.g4hsk.co.uk/](http://radio.g4hsk.co.uk/).